-It’s really a simple concept – you snap a picture or video, add some text or a doodle if you please, and send it off for friends to see.
-The content only lasts for a maximum of 10 seconds and disappears after viewing.
-The social media platform now has over 175 million daily active users that spend 25 – 30 minutes per day on the app.
+Snapchat might be old news, but there’s a few really unique things about it that make it work talking about.
+It’s really a simple concept—you snap a picture or video, add some text, or a doodle if you please, and send it off for friends to see.
+The content only lasts for 10 seconds and disappears after viewing.
+The social media platform now has over 203 million active users that spend 25 – 30 minutes per day on the app.

 Whenever you see a hit like this it would be silly not to investigate more and determine what part of their “magic sauce” can inspire a win for your organization.
-I found several critical elements of Snapchat that are great takeaways for your learning.
+There are several critical elements of Snapchat that are great takeaways for your learning.

 Microlearning is in and no one takes micro more seriously than Snapchat.
 The content posted through Snapchat can only be seen for a maximum of 10 seconds.
 Today, everyone is busy, so your learners will appreciate information that doesn’t take hours to consume, but seconds.